Jeff Yarbro: Political activity

 Yarbro worked on the New Hampshire Primary on the Advance Staff, and was the assistant to the chief political strategist for Democratic candidate Al Gore's presidential campaign in 2000.
 He was also the GOTV director for Harold Ford Jr.'s 2006 run for the United States Senate.
-Recently, Yarbro served as an education policy adviser to Nashville Mayor Karl Dean, and received the PENCIL Foundation's Volunteer of the Year award for 2010-11 for his work with public education.
+Recently, Yarbro served as an education policy adviser to Nashville Mayor Karl Dean, and received the PENCIL Foundation 's Volunteer of the Year award for 2010-11 for his work with public education.
 In his first campaign for public office in 2010, Yarbro came within seventeen votes of defeating forty-year incumbent Senator Douglas Henry, who retained his seat as the state senator for Tennessee's twenty-first district.
 He beat Mary Mancini in the 2014 Democratic primary in the 21st district of Tennessee to go on and win the general election to join the 109th General Assembly.

 Yarbro is a co-chair of Superintendent Jesse Register's Transformational Leadership Group for high schools in Nashville.
 He is also one of the founding board members of East End Prep, co-founder of Nashville's Kitchen Cabinet, serves as co-chair for the Conexion Americas capital campaign for the Casa Azafran community center, and the chair of the Metropolitan Transit Authority board in Nashville.

+He rain for Metropolitan Mayor of Nashville in summer 2023 and was disqualified after coming in fourth place with 12.19 percent of the vote with 12,356 votes in total.